 Oceans are teeming with wildlife and things to explore, but cannot be seen unless you’ve got the right gear for it.
 If you’re someone who has ever shopped around for snorkel masks, scuba masks, or goggles, you may have a few questions about what they’re each for, and what they can do for swimmers.

-These different masks and goggles differ primarily in construction, price, and function.
-Normally, snorkeling masks allow for shallow water swimming and breathing, often made from plastic compounds.
-Scuba masks are sturdier and usually contain tempered glass to protect the eyes and nose while diving deeper.
-Swim goggles just cover the eyes and work best when used around the water’s surface for lap swimming or competition.
+These different masks and goggles differ in construction, price, and function.
+Snorkeling masks are plastic and allow shallow water swimming.
+Scuba masks are made from tempered glass to protect the eyes and nose while diving deeper.
+Swim goggles just cover the eyes and work best when used around the water’s surface.

 There is a myriad of variations of types of face protection you can wear in the water to enjoy and explore the beauty of the ocean; however, how deep you can really go and what you can do depends on what mask you have available.